-At the Holocaust Memorial Center, we have hundreds of artifacts and other items on display for our visitors to learn from.
+At the Zekelman Holocaust Center, we have hundreds of artifacts and other items on display for our visitors to learn from.
 Unlike reading panels on a wall or paragraphs in a textbook, these objects tell stories and provide an opportunity to directly connect with the past.
 We want to know what it is, where it came from, who it belongs to.
 They provide clues to guide our study and help us find lessons for today.

 This artifact is a children’s book called “Trust No Fox on His Green Heath and No Jew on His Oath.”
 It was published in Germany in 1936.

 Soon after Hitler and the Nazi party came to power in 1933, efforts were made to organize society according to Nazi ideology.
 In this ideology, people were defined by their race.
 Germans, or Aryans, were the superior race whereas Jews were inferior.
 They were evil and were the primary enemy of the German people.
 Life, therefore, began to look and feel very different for Jewish people in Germany.

 There were boycotts against Jewish-owned businesses.
 Jewish professionals holding government jobs as lawyers and judges and even as public school teachers and professors were dismissed from their positions.
 Jewish doctors could not treat non-Jewish patients and public book burnings took place throughout Germany in which many books written by Jewish authors were burned.